Cludo/Cludo.Docs/source/includes/Tools/_quicklinks.md

 ]
 ```

-> This command deletes quicklink data from a specific engine
+> This command deletes quicklink data from an engine

 ```shell
 curl